George-Jindo/weight-tracker/README.md

 The application will open at `http://localhost:3000` with the Node.js backend serving data.
 Use the **My Weights** page to manage entries and see the chart updated in real time.

-## About the Technology Choices

-This edition replaces the original C#/.NET backend with a Node.js API using Express and the `pg` module to communicate with PostgreSQL.
-Express is a minimal and unopinionated web framework for Node.js that is widely used for building REST APIs【382738242558402†L138-L146】.
-PostgreSQL remains the database of choice because of its robustness and standards compliance【382738242558402†L151-L158】.

-Unit tests are implemented with Jest, the de facto testing framework in the Node ecosystem, to ensure that the core CRUD logic works as expected.

 Enjoy tracking your progress with a fully JavaScript stack!